CumulusNetworks/docs/content/cumulus-netq-45/Flow-Analysis/_index.md

 When packets matching the flow settings traverse multiple paths in the topology, the flow graph displays latency and buffer occupancy for each path:

-{{<figure src="/images/netq/flow-analysis-multipath-example-42.png" alt="flow graph displaying multiple paths along with latency and buffer-occupancy data along those paths" width="800">}}
+{{<figure src="/images/netq/flow-analysis-multipath-example-42.png" alt="flow graph displaying multiple paths along with latency and buffer-occupancy data along those paths" width="1000">}}

-You can switch between paths by clicking on an alternate path in the **Flow Graph** panel, or by clicking on an unselected path on the main analysis graph:
+You can switch between paths by clicking on an alternate path in the **Flow graph** panel, or by clicking on an unselected path on the main analysis graph:

 {{<figure src="/images/netq/flow-multipath-flowgraph-410.png" alt="flow graph panel highlighting a selected path with several unselected paths also displayed" width="200">}}